stackriot/micro-stripe-example/README.md

 The full tutorial can be found [here](https://www.graph.cool/docs/tutorials/stripe-payments-with-mutation-callbacks-using-micro-and-now-soiyaquah7).

-A more advanced Stripe tutorial example can be found [here](https://medium.com/consciousapps/integrating-stripe-with-react-graphql-and-apollo-client-e09fdc9e5b95)
+A more advanced Stripe tutorial example can be found [here](https://medium.com/consciousapps/integrating-stripe-with-react-graphql-and-apollo-client-e09fdc9e5b95) which build on top of this one :)

 We also add [Auth0](https://auth0.com) integration to act as a template a full Promotion/Sales site experience.